Statewide Transportation Improvement Program

 Federal regulations require each state to produce a STIP at least once every four years; however, Virginia updates their STIP every three years to ensure the program never lapses.
 Federal regulations require that the STIP demonstrate fiscal constraint to show that the state is not scheduling more transportation projects for construction than it has funding for.

-Virginia is currently in a STIP update cycle and in the process of preparing the next STIP for Federal Fiscal Years 2018 – 2021.
-VDOT and DRPT are working with the MPOs to update their TIPs and are in cooperation with transportation planning officials in nonmetropolitan areas on inclusion of federally funded projects in the nonmetropolitan areas of Virginia.
-Draft TIPs will be included without change into Virginia’s new STIP along with projects in nonmetropolitan areas.
+VDOT and DRPT have developed Virginia’s Draft STIP for Federal Fiscal Years 2018 – 2021.
+VDOT and DRPT worked in cooperation with the MPOs to update their TIPs which are included without change into Virginia’s Draft STIP.
+VDOT and DRPT were also in cooperation with transportation planning officials in nonmetropolitan areas on inclusion of federally funded projects in the nonmetropolitan areas of Virginia.

 Federal Fiscal Years 2015 – 2018 STIP